Custom Email & SMTP

 Custom SMTP

 Use this option to route ProductBridge emails through your own SMTP server.
-Choose this if you already have a mail infrastructure (Google Workspace, Amazon SES, Postmark, SendGrid, Mailgun) and want everything to flow through it.
+Choose this if you already have a mail infrastructure and want everything to flow through it.

 Set Up Custom SMTP